Chronicles: Volume 1 — Bob Dylan

 Jefferson the Neologist

-In answer to some people who stodgily protested certain Americanisms that had crept into the writing of Jefferson’s founding requirements regarding the University of Virginia, he defended himself by asserting that as new discoveries are made, new words must be invented to name them.
-Continuing along that line, he said:
+Image via Wikipedia In answer to some people who stodgily protested certain Americanisms that had crept into the writing of Jefferson’s founding requirements regarding the University of Virginia, he defended himself by asserting that as new discoveries are made, new … Continue reading

 The Bible Illuminated: R. Crumb’s Book of Genesis — Columbus Museum of Art